Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Offensive Tools

 \subsection{Utilizing LLMs for Generating Phishing-Messages}

 \cite{407} (2018) involved using word vector representations of social media posts to train a model to generate spear-phishing messages. \cite{406} (2023) demonstrated the potential of LLM to enhance and scale spear-phishing campaigns.
 By using GPT-3.5 and GPT-4 to create spear-phishing messages for over 600 UK Members of Parliament, the authors showed that these models significantly lowered the barrier to entry for cybercriminals. \cite{413} (2023) demonstrated that ChatGPT can not only generate malware code and phishing emails but is also highly effective in SQL injection attacks.
 The authors also demonstrated that AI can generate polymorphic malware and craft convincing phishing emails.

 The article \cite{422} (2023) describes a convincing fake email exchange created using generative AI in which company executives appear to discuss how to cover up financial deficits.
-With the help of an army of social media bots, the “leaked” information quickly spread, causing the company’s stock price to plummet and causing permanent reputational damage. \cite{408} (2024) showed that lateral phishing emails generated by LLM were as effective as those crafted by communications professionals, highlighting the key threat posed by LLM in leading phishing campaigns.
-It revealed that AI-crafted emails, particularly those leveraging internal organizational information, had a high success rate in persuading employees to respond. \cite{410} (2023) is also an article on phishing emails.
-The paper examined the effectiveness of human-crafted phishing emails compared to those crafted by GPT-3.
+With the help of an army of social media bots, the “leaked” information quickly spread, causing the company’s stock price to plummet and causing permanent reputational damage. \cite{410} (2023) is also an article on phishing emails.
+The paper examined the effectiveness of human-crafted phishing emails compared to those crafted by GPT-3. \cite{408} (2024) showed that lateral phishing emails generated by LLM were as effective as those crafted by communications professionals, highlighting the key threat posed by LLM in leading phishing campaigns.
+It revealed that AI-crafted emails, particularly those leveraging internal organizational information, had a high success rate in persuading employees to respond.